-Pleckgate students are using their translation skills to help their fellow pupils and their families.
+Pleckgate pupils are using their translation skills to help their fellow pupils and their families.

-Ten bilingual students from Year 10 and 11 can speak English and at least one other language whether it’s Spanish, Italian, Urdu or Arabic, which is their first language.
+Ten bilingual pupils from Year 10 and 11 can speak English and at least one other language whether it’s Spanish, Italian, Urdu or Arabic, which is their first language.

 They have signed up to the Young Interpreter Scheme at Pleckgate and their role is to help new arrivals to the school and their families settle in smoothly.